protocol/nft-website/docs/tutorial/batch-minting.md

       // to the backlogs array for to be minted later. if (getLatestGasPrice() <= MAX_GAS_PRICE) {
         _mint(player, newItemId);
         _setTokenURI(newItemId, tokenURI);
         _tokenIds.increment();

-        // Piggyback-mint the backlogs when the gas price is cheap. if (backlogs.length > 0) {
+        // Tide is high!
+Let's mint the backlogs while the gas price is low. if (backlogs.length > 0) {
           for (uint i=0; i<backlogs.length; i++) {
             _mint(backlogs[i].player, backlogs[i].tokenURI);